 Jesmond Park is a fantastic spot for a picnic as there are picnic tables and benches all over the park.
 It’s quieter at the back playground and also has covered picnic shelters and barbecues.
 There are loads of things for kids to do including a large playground, half-basketball court and a frisbee golf course.
 If Just bring mozzie spray in summer.
 More information about Jesmond Park.

 There’s plenty of picnic spots at Blackbutt Reserve no matter if you head to Carnley Avenue entrance (Animal exhibits) or Richley Reserve (Adventure Playground) area.
 You’ll find picnic shelters, barbecues and lots of grassy spots to throw down a rug.
 Both areas feature playgrounds so that the kids can burn off energy.
 More information about Blackbutt Reserve.
-Please note that due to COVID-19, animal encounters, wildlife exhibits and shows remain suspended under the current social distancing and public gathering restrictions.

 There are numerous spots along the Foreshore to have a picnic.
 There are picnic tables and barbecues just east of the Brewery.
 It’s a top spot for a family picnic with views of Nobbys and plenty of room for kids to roam around on the grass or ride bikes and scooters on the path.
 Otherwise, head for a picnic in Foreshore Park either on the grass or in the covered Tramsheds.
 More information about Foreshore Park